Oconer-git/-CamVoxVotingSystem/README.md

    - Set the request body with the user's credential in JSON format.

 4. **Send API Request:**
-   - Use a Postman to make an HTTP request using preferred programming language to sent the request to the API.
+   - Use Postman to make an HTTP request using preferred programming language to sent the request to the API.

 5.**Receive API Response:**
    - Capture and parse the API response.